 It was in 1986 I led a team that helped to integrate a new client’s data into Banker’s Trust’s defined benefits system, and one client, General Motors, wanted to have terminals in their lunchroom so their employees can manage their retirement investments, and even request loans against their 401K’s.

 I designed the specifications and the required software needs so that their networked monitors were able to talk to our mainframe system.
 I designed new protocols, wrote software that did not exist (no off the shelf solutions) and guided the client’s staff in networking multiple terminals to a PC/LAN server.
 I also designed for my team how our software was to interface with this new technology, and redesigned the 401K loan processing to process loans real-time and still make sure the data also processed during the nightly batch.
+The PC code was written in Visual BASIC and on the mainframe COBOL/CICS.

 During this time from 1976 to present I have also been a freelance photographer, mixing it in with my computer consulting, sometimes working each full-time.
 In 2003 when my contract and employment ended with Verizon, I took the position of photo editor at the Venice Gondolier, and in 2005 became a reporter and photographer for the North Port Sun and Charlotte Sun, where as a photographer I was part of the Charlotte Sun’s 2005 Pulitzer Prize Finalist Award in Breaking News for our coverage of Hurricane Charley.
-My photographs of Hurricaine Charley was run in newspapers from Naples to Tampa, and east, and have appeared in two books.
+My photographs of Hurricaine Charley ran in newspapers from Naples to Tampa, and east, and have appeared on TV and in two books.

 My disability also severely impacted my computer science consulting.
-Today, I am planning to write computer science and programming-related articles here on http://www.georgemcginn.com (georgemcginn.wordpress.com) and I am exploring languages to develop iOS Apps to give away or sell on iTunes.
+Today, I am planning to write computer science and programming-related articles here on georgemcginn.wordpress.com and I am exploring languages to develop iOS Apps to give away or sell on iTunes.
 I will also be writing about a programming language that allows me to develop and test my code on my iOS device, and load it into XCode for final testing and publishing to iTunes.

 All I can say is I will provide content to my blogs when I am able to, and as long as my disability or its treatment doesn’t impede me from doing so. (the Daily Defense News site is automated, in that all my sources submit via email their stories, and WordPress processes them and publishes them, so this site only requires me to monitor it (unless I have something important to write and publish).